RC2014Z80/RC2014/BASIC-Programs/hexload/README.md

 When the program returns, it will show the `ABPASS` return value (in the example it is 0), and then the `OK` from Basic.
 Once this happens, the program can be simply restarted by `PRINT USR(x)`, where `x` is the value passed via the `DEINT` routine into the program.

-This means that the program can be started as often as needed, and can be (for example) treated as an assembly subroutine from a Basic program you load to replace the `hexload.bas` program.
+This means that the program can be started as often as needed, and can be (for example) treated as a subroutine from a Basic program you load to replace the `hexload.bas` program, after uploading your subroutine program.
+This can be useful where you need to write a driver for hardware, or need an optimised calculation written in assembly language.

-Your assembly or C program can reference the `DEINT` and `ABPASS` routines at these addresses.
+Your assembly or C program can reference the MS Basic `DEINT` and `ABPASS` routines at these addresses.
 ```
 DEINT   $0A07   ; Get integer value into DE
 ACPASS  $117C   ; Return integer AC